grantzeng/grantzeng.github.io/README.md

-# grantzeng.github.io

 Hey!

 I’m Grant, a computer science/statistics student at UNSW.

-I have a frustratingly wide range of interests I’m perpetually trying to narrow down, but it all tends to circulate around things systems-related, backend or algorithmic.
+I have a frustratingly wide range of interests I’m forever trying to narrow down, but it all tends to circulate around things systems-related, backend or algorithmic.

-Current focus has been on improving my knowledge of the design and analysis of algorithms, and machine learning.
+My current focus has been on improving my knowledge of the design and analysis of algorithms, and machine learning.

 Here’s some stuff I made:
 -	[`sydney-train-game-solver`](https://github.com/grantzeng/sydney-train-game-solver)